SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 ## Build in debug mode

-For debug purposes it is recommended to build svZeroDPlus in Debug mode.
+For debug purposes it is recommended to build svZeroDSolver in Debug mode.

 ```bash
 mkdir Debug